GregMurray30/Bayesian_Unified_Measurement/README.md

 A Bayesian approach to unifying results from MTA and MMM models

 ## RUN INSTRUCTIONS:
-- After cloning the repo, open the file MMM_Sim_geom.rmd in RStudio.
+- Open the file MMM_Sim_geom.rmd in RStudio.
 - Exectute the first code block that contains required packages.
 - Click "yes" when prompted to install the necessary packages.
 - Execute the second and then third code blocks in that order.